 A Bhutan budget trip can be planned and executed effectively if you are willing to chalk out a travel plan ahead of the actual visit.
 Bhutan is a favourite destination for backpackers from around the world.
 However, there are certain things that a traveller must know before visiting this beautiful destination.

 Bhutan, also known as the ‘Land of Happy People’ or the ‘Land of the Thunder Dragon’ is a small landlocked country located between India and China.
-It is brimming with snow clad mountains, splendid rivers, varied of trees and genuinely warm-hearted people.
+It is brimming with snow-clad mountains, splendid rivers, varied trees and genuinely warm-hearted people.